microsoft/ignite25-LAB596-working-with-healthcare-ai-models-from-set-up-to-use-case/README.md

 By the end of this session, learners will be able to:

-- Deploy and evaluate a multimodal healthcare AI model
+- Deploy and evaluate a multimodal healthcare AI model.
+- Explore healthcare foundation model use-cases.
-- Understand best practices for operational AI in healthcare
+- Understand best practices for operational AI in healthcare.

 ### 💻 Technologies Used